 Today, deaf visitors and hearing friends typically text on their smartphone at door.

 When my Deaf parents bought a land to build a brand new house in the 1990s, they instructed the builder to design and wire every room with two different sockets: one for regular electrical things and another for plug-in bulbs or lamps that would flash when a phone or doorbell rings.
-To this day as of this writing (2015), they are still living in the same house.
+To this day as of this writing (2015), they are still living in the same house as of 2022.

 At a conference hotel, one would knock really hard on the door, even kick on the door, or wave a paper under the door unless one has a mobile number to text the other.
 Today, most American hotels provide light flashers for deaf guests.